XFluids/XFluids/README.md

 ### 3.1.
 Read $/CMakeLists.txt

 - CMAKE_BUILD_TYPE is set to "Release" by default, SYCL code would target to host while ${CMAKE_BUILD_TYPE}==Debug
-- set INIT_SAMPLE as the problem being tested, path to "species_list.dat" should be given to COP_SPECIES
+- set INIT_SAMPLE as the problem being tested, path to "species_list.dat" should be given to MIXTURE_MODEL
-- if COP_CHEME is set to "ON", path to "species_list.dat" and "reaction_list.dat" would be rewriten by the given value of REACTION_MODEL
 - MPI and AWARE-MPI support added in project, AWARE_MPI need specific GPU-ENABLED mpi version, details referenced in [4-mpi-libs]("4.
 MPI libs")
 - tempreture(T) approximately beside and below 200 may cause NAN errors: T must be enough high